lil-id/securityassistantbot/README.md

-# 🔒 Boty (Bot Security)

-**Boty** is your SOC partner that helps reduce headaches caused by false positives from SIEM.
+# ✨ Morning Star (Monsta)
+**Monsta** is your SOC assistant bot built to streamline alert visibility from **Wazuh**.
+Instead of flooding your security team with repeated notifications, Monsta filters alerts from an **external integrator** and forwards **only the first alert from the same IP** to your WhatsApp group.
+Subsequent alerts from that IP are **silently logged**, allowing analysts to access the full history via the **dashboard** without overwhelming group notifications.

+Before forwarding, Monsta **enriches each alert** by checking the IP against external threat intelligence sources such as **AbuseIPDB** and **ThreatFox**, helping analysts **prioritize alerts** based on reputation and context.
 This project automates various security checks and alerting functions using tools and APIs integrated into the bot.

 ## 📂 Project Structure